 Want to learn more about Less Annoying CRM’s summer coding fellowship?
-Know someone who should apply for 2019's cohort?
 Check out the fellowship website here!

 Congratulations to Less Annoying CRM’s second coding fellowship cohort!
 Over the course of one summer, the fellows learned to code, networked with professional programmers and entrepreneurs, and created personal websites to show off their new skills.
 Plus, the fellows got to explore St. Louis and experience LACRM’s company culture through fun events like our annual float trip and a downtown scavenger hunt.